Skip to main content

 Important Notes

-• Manual chunk edits are overwritten during retraining for affected content only
+• Manual chunk edits are overwritten during retraining for affected content only.

-• Manually resynchronizing a connector may require manual training trigger (known issue)
+• Manually resynchronizing a connector may require manual training trigger (known issue).

 Multilingual Support